ruffinevans/sivtempfit/README.md

 Contains contributions from [`yaml-serialize`](https://github.com/tdimiduk/yaml-serialize) by Tom Dimiduk.

+Example data provided by Christian Nguyen with contributions from the rest of the Lukin Group SiV team in the Harvard Physics Department.

 ## Description
 This package is designed to analyze fluorescence spectra from SiV centers in diamond by performing Bayesian parameter estimation.
 The emphasis is on ease-of-use and producing reliable estimates of the fluorescence wavelength and associated uncertainty.